How to segment a market

 Note: When segmenting a business market, please see segmentation bases for business markets instead of the above link.

-For this market, let’s pick three different variables from the list, as per the following table.
+For this market, let’s pick a couple of segmentation variables, as shown in the following table.
 These particular segmentation variables have been chosen as they are likely to influence the purchasing behavior of books and, therefore, should lead to the identification of interesting segments.

 |Pre-teens, teens, young adults, older adults|